pierre-rouleau/pel/README.rst

   - and you can still install packages with Emacs package management commands, and manually configure them by adding specific logic in the PEL init.el file.

+- provides contextual help commands that describe how to deal with indentation and hard tab control in several major modes,
+- provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection,
 - uses the extremely powerful Emacs customization system to drive activation of features,

-  - PEL provides an Emacs init.el and early-init.el file; to use PEL you need to use the PEL specific init.el file
-    , as described inside the `PEL installation`_, and you won't need to edit it to control installation and manage the PEL supported packages.
+  - PEL provides an Emacs init.el and early-init.el file; to use PEL you need to use the PEL specific init.el file, as described inside the `PEL installation`_, and you won't need to edit it to control installation and manage the PEL supported packages.
 If you need to add extra logic that PEL does not yet implement then you can add it to your copy of that init.el file, otherwise